gurukamath/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Inheritence and Interfaces

-- The `SecretAuction`contract inherits from Open Zeppelin `Ownable.sol`
+- The `SecretAuction` contract inherits from Open Zeppelin `Ownable.sol`

 ## Factory Design Pattern

-- Individual `SecretAuction` contracts be deplcoyed by isung the `AuctionFactory` contract.
+- Individual `SecretAuction` contracts be deployed by using the `AuctionFactory` contract.